Saint-Rémy-de-Provence: Sights

 The ruins of the Roman city of Glanum, including a triumphal arch, can still be seen on the southern outskirts of the city.

 The Saint-Paul Asylum in Saint-Rémy-de-Provence is where Vincent van Gogh was a patient, from May 1889 to May 1890, and where he painted some of his most memorable works, including The Starry Night which features the town.
-The site is now named the Clinique Van Gogh for him.